FrancesCoronel/personal-website-v3/content/podcast/episode-format.md

 Feel free to share this with other women of color in tech who you think might be interested.

-## TLDR;
+## Overview

 1. Connect with me on LinkedIn 💬
-2. Setup a Calendly meeting with me to schedule the recording 📆
+2. Schedule an initial chat via Calendly 📆
-3. Send me the SVG file of your avatar created from the generator 🖼️
-4. Send me a high-res photo of yourself 📸
-5. Go over the questions, guidelines & recommendations 📝
+3. Go over the questions, guidelines & recommendations 📝
-6. Record the podcast episode with me 🎙️
-7. Once the episode is published, share on social media & celebrate 🎉
-8. If you want, you can also buy swag for yourself or friends & family 🛒

-## Action Items
+4. Schedule the actual recording session via Calendly 🎙️

-1. Send me the SVG file of your avatar created from the generator 🖼️
+5. Send me the SVG file of your avatar created from the generator 🖼️
-2. Send me a high-res photo of yourself 📸
+6. Send me a high-res photo of yourself 📸
-3. Make a copy of the Tech Queens Podcast Template using Google Docs and share it with me via LinkedIn 📝
+7. Make a copy of the Tech Queens Podcast Template using Google Docs and share it with me via LinkedIn 📝
+8. Record the podcast episode with me 👑
-4. Share on social media so more women of color can learn about this podcast 💬
+9. Once the episode is published, share on social media & celebrate so more women of color in tech can learn about Tech Queens 🎉

-## Before
+10. If you want, you can also buy swag for yourself or friends & family 🛒

-### 1. Connect on LinkedIn
+## 1. Connect with me on LinkedIn 💬

 You can [connect with me through LinkedIn](https://linkedin.com/in/fvcproductions) if you'd like to be on the podcast or you can also fill out the [contact form](/tech-queens/contact-form).